 Benefits for customers

-- Client empowerment: Customer onboarding training and self-service resources like a knowledge base empower customers to resolve most problems independently, enhancing their experience.
+- Customer empowerment: Onboarding and self-service resources like a knowledge base empower customers to resolve most problems independently, enhancing their experience.

 - Cost savings: Customers avoid the higher costs associated with product failure and emergency services.
-Proactive support measures like scheduled maintenance and early problem detection after closing a sale prevent expensive costs associated with emergency repairs or premature replacement.
+Proactive customer service measures like scheduled maintenance and early problem detection after closing a sale prevent expensive costs associated with emergency repairs or premature replacement.

-In the SaaS sector, companies like BoldDesk® offer installation guidance, technical support, and training, while retail leaders like Amazon focus on streamlined returns, exchanges, and customer support.
+In the SaaS sector, companies like BoldDesk offer installation guidance, technical support, and customer service training, while retail leaders like Amazon focus on streamlined returns, exchanges, and customer support.

 These services vary by industry but generally aim to enhance customer satisfaction and product functionality.